 - A. Where landscape plans are required, applicants shall, as determined by Zoning Administrator or designee, seek a soil test and analysis performed by a reputable soil testing lab to determine soil texture, percentage of organic matter, measurement of pH, total soluble salts, and estimated soil infiltration rate. - A. For all properties other than Single Family Attached, Single Family Detached, and Duplex residential, a soil analysis is required to ensure the proper selection of proposed plants and soil amendments necessary for plant establishment.
-Soil analysis shall be performed by a soil testing lab-as reviewed and approved by the Department or University of Florida/IFAS Cooperative Extension facility, or by a Geo-technical Engineer.
+Soil analysis shall be performed by a soil testing lab as reviewed and approved by the Department, or University of Florida/IFAS Cooperative Extension facility, or by a Geo-technical Engineer.
 Soil analysis shall contain, at a minimum, the following information: - 1.
 Determination of soil texture; - 2.
 Percent of organic matter; - 3.
-Measurement of pH; and - 4.
-Total soluble salts; and - B. 5.
-The Department may require the submission of an An infiltration test performed by a Geo-technical Engineer to determine calculating the estimated infiltration rate of the existing soil on a site when on which the installation of a modular suspended pavement system or a sub-grade soil medium, also known as (e.g., structural soil). has been js proposed in the landscape plan; and for which there is evidence that site has been severely compacted or that the existing soil is poorly draining. - C. B. Original, existing, uppermost organic and topsoil layers Existing horticulturally-suitable topsoil shall be stockpiled and used for installation and/or re-spread during final site grading.
+Measurement of pH; - 4.
+Total soluble salts; and - 5.
+An infiltration test performed by a Geo-technical Engineer to determine the estimated infiltration rate of the existing soil on a site when a sub-grade soil medium, also known as structural soil, has been proposed in the landscape plan. - B. Original, existing, uppermost organic and topsoil layers Existing horticulturally-suitable topsoil shall be stockpiled and used for installation and/or re-spread during final site grading.